dansmyers/Algorithms/README.md

 4. As your professor, I'll be in the room each day to meet with your teams, answer your questions, and check your work-in-progress.
 You can make an **expert request** to ask for a short lecture, worked example, or other help with a particular topic.

 5. Each sprint ends with an individual quiz.
-You can receive bonus points if your entire team does well on the quiz or if your individual performance improves.

 6. You'll complete a brief reflection at the end of each sprint, which will help you understand your own learning process and make improvements before the next sprint.